arnesson/cordova-plugin-firebase/README.md

     <pod name="Firebase/Core" spec="6.3.0"/>

-**It is currently not possible to override these at plugin installation time** because `cordova@9`/`cordova-ios@5` does not support the use of plugin variables in the `<pod>`'s `spec` attribute.
+Cordova does not natively support the use of plugin variables in the `<pod>`'s `spec` attribute, however this plugin uses a hook script to enable this behaviour by overriding the version specified in `plugin.xml` directly within the `Podfile`.
-Therefore if you need to change the specified versions, you'll currently need to do this by forking the plugin and editing the `plugin.xml` to change the specified `spec` values.
+Therefore to override the version of the Firebase iOS SDK components set in the `plugin.xml`, you should define it using the `IOS_FIREBASE_SDK_VERSION` plugin variable when installing the plugin into your project.
+For example:

+    cordova plugin add cordova-plugin-firebasex --variable IOS_FIREBASE_SDK_VERSION=9.1.0

 ### Cocoapods
-This plugin relies on `cordova@9`/`cordova-ios@5` support for the [CocoaPods dependency manager]( https://cocoapods.org/) in order to satisfy the iOS Firebase SDK library dependencies.
+This plugin relies on Cordova support for the [CocoaPods dependency manager]( https://cocoapods.org/) in order to satisfy the iOS Firebase SDK library dependencies.

 Please make sure you have `cocoapods@>=1.11.2` installed in your iOS build environment - setup instructions can be found [here](https://cocoapods.org/).